Croc? Lion? Hippo? Snake?

 Fearsome beasts, but the puny mosquito beats them all.
-Or more precisely, the even tinier malaria parasite the mosquito carries.
+Or more precisely, the winner is the even tinier malaria parasite the mosquito carries.

 Travellers are vulnerable

 Travellers from outside the malaria high-danger zone have no such